 For the Project Created Before Flutter 2.8 Update

-Step 1: Locate the build.gradle
+- Locate the

-file under the project_folder/android/app/build.gradle
+file under theproject_folder/android/app/build.gradle

-Step 2: Find the defaultConfig
+- Find the

-section update the minSdkVersion
+section update theminSdkVersion

-to the new version.
+to the new version. - Inside the terminal, run the

-Step 4: Re-run your app.
+command. - Re-run your app.

-Code Example
+Code Example:

 defaultConfig { applicationId "com.example.common_project" minSdkVersion 21 // <-- SEE HERE targetSdkVersion 30 versionCode flutterVersionCode.toInteger() versionName flutterVersionName }